andreasottosanti/spartaco/README.md

 # **SPA**tially **R**esolved **T**r**A**nscriptomics **CO**-clustering (SpaRTaCo)

-by A. Sottosanti, D. Righelli and D. Risso
+by A. Sottosanti and D. Risso

 <!-- badges: start -->